 One should plan on spending no less than two to six months in class to become an Emergency Medical Technician.

-The list shown below details the traditional number of training hours for various kinds of EMT classes.
+The list shown below details the traditional number of training hours for various kinds of EMT classes in Missouri.

 - Emergency Medical Responder – 40 hours

 - Advanced EMT – 200 to 400 hours

 In addition to finishing your EMT training program, you have to also become CPR-BLS credentialed prior to taking your certification examination.
 All Basic Life Support and CPR certification courses are required to satisfy standards set by the American Heart Association.
 Training is offered through a number of institutions, such as the American Red Cross.

 Step 4: Pass the National Registry EMT Exam

 The EMTs certification exam is offered in two sections: the National Registry Cognitive (knowledge) and Psychomotor (skills) exams.
 While the Psychomotor Exam requires students to demonstrate their skills in-person, the multiple-choice Cognitive Exam is administered in an online layout.
 Both sections of the National Registry EMT Exam are looked at in greater detail below.

 Click here for a more detailed review of the EMT certification examinations.